catpea/poetry/README.md

 could possibly take your place.

 How often it feels that all the people around you are sleepy,<br>
-how some seem to be hiding, because they could not do, what they do, if they were not wide awake.
+how some seem different, because they could not do, what they do, if they were not wide awake.

 To integrate with wisdom, you cannot read the same books others read,<br>
 your mind represents a perfectly unique constellation of stars.